Tailored Support

 3. Providing international students with sexual health support

-So to summarise, compared to domestic students, international students (especially those from non-Western, more conservative countries) typically:
+So to summarise, compared to domestic students, cross-border learners (especially those from non-Western, more conservative countries) typically:

 • Have less knowledge about sexual healthcare